michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 4. And now, my brethren, you also are dead to the law, through the body of the Meshiha, that you should be married to another, (namely, to) him who rose from the dead, that you may render fruit unto Aloha.

-5. For while we were in the flesh, the affections of sin, which are againstCompare the same particle, 2Co 7:2. the law, wrought powerfully in our members to yield fruits unto death;
+5. For while we were in the flesh, the affections of sin, which are against

 6. but now we are loosed from the law, and are dead to that which held us, that we might serve henceforth in the newness of the spirit, and not in the oldness of the writing.